qucontrol/openquad/README.md

 TODO: add badges

 ---
+> [!NOTE]
+> The first stable release is under active development.
+> Watch this repo to stay tuned for any updates!
+---

 OpenQuad offers a collection of highly efficient quadrature methods for evaluating integrals on different domains and geometries, including 1d